any-tdf/stdf/doc/components/icon/guide_en.md

 STDF's SVG Sprites use the [SVG symbol](https://developer.mozilla.org/en-US/docs/Web/SVG/Element/symbol) technique, which is similar in principle to the Sprite technique in CSS.
 The SVGs in the project are concatenated into one file, and the corresponding icons are displayed by using the `use` element in SVG.

+You can think of it as a font, but instead of being made up of characters, it is composed of SVGs.
+It can be styled using CSS to control properties such as color and size.
+Therefore, if you have large or complex icons with multiple colors, it is recommended to import the SVG files individually instead of using them within a symbol.

 Compatibility is not a problem either.
 Refer to [MDN symbol](https://developer.mozilla.org/en-US/docs/Web/SVG/Element/symbol#browser_compatibility).

 ## Built-in Explanation